nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 * **Provisional:** The goals described by this Enhancement Proposal have consensus but implementation details have not been agreed to yet.
-* **Prototyping:** An extension of `Provisional` which can be opted in to in order to indicate that there are some active practical tests and experiments going on which are intended to be a part of the development of this Enhancement Proposal.
 * **Implementable:** The goals and implementation details described by this Enhancement Proposal have consensus but have not been fully implemented yet.
 * **Completed:** This Enhancement Proposal has been implemented.